leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 -----------------------

 On Linux, depending on your GCC version you might get this error.
-See the `NVIDIA CUDA Installation Guide for Linux
+See the `Nvidia CUDA Installation Guide for Linux
 <https://docs.nvidia.com/cuda/archive/10.2/cuda-installation-guide-linux/index.html>`__
-For a list of supported GCC versions.
+for a list of supported GCC versions.
 There are two possible solutions to this error:

 Use an alternate compiler
    If you have an older GCC installed that is compatible with the installed CUDA toolkit version,